day8/re-frame/docs/dominoes-live.md

 <div id="clock"></div>

 When an event handler changes a value in `app-db`, `clock` will rerender.
 Try it.
-Uncomment the following `dispatch` to change the colour.
+Edit the following code to remove the comment, and then press the Eval button to execute it.
+Notice the change in the clock above.
+Experiment.
 <div class="cm-doc">
 (comment (rf/dispatch  [:time-color-change "green"]))
 </div>